Wednesday, February 5, 2014

 The feast days of these two saints are February 3 and February 5, respectively.

-In these months I have gained a new patroness, Saint Agatha, patroness of women with breast cancer.
-Thus my first new blog is posted in honor of her feast day, which is February 5th.
+In those long, frightening months I gained a new patroness, Saint Agatha, patroness of women with breast cancer.
+Thus my first new blog following the surgery was posted in honor of her feast day, which is February 5th.

 Agatha is among the most important of the female early Christian martyrs.
 She is among those who are named in the Roman Canon, now called Eucharistic Prayer I. They are, in order: Felicity, Perpetua, Agatha, Lucy, Agnes, Cecilia and Anastasia.
 By virtue of their being named in this most important prayer, used for centuries at almost every Mass, these women have a special place in Christian history and imagination.
 Agatha was also believed to be a major influence on one of the other saints in this exclusive list, Saint Lucy, and has for centuries been a frequently imaged figure in Christian art.